 Our business plan Archives for Everyone states our mission to be an inclusive, entrepreneurial, and disruptive archive.
 As a major part of this, we aim to use our collections and expertise to generate cutting-edge research opportunities, and lead in pioneering archival practice, digital preservation and access to the record.

 Our research ranges widely over disciplines, from history and heritage science to digital preservation and Big Data.
 We have developed a set of research priorities which tie into our wider strategic plans.
 Find out more about our current research projects.

 We welcome the opportunity to collaborate with academic partners on research that speaks to our core challenges.
-The benefits revolve around knowledge exchange and the sharing of expertise.
-We are committed to viewing our challenges through interdisciplinary lenses and look for academic partnerships that will expand our perspectives and push the boundaries of our understandings.
+We are committed to viewing our challenges through interdisciplinary lenses and we look for academic partnerships that will expand our perspectives and push the boundaries of our understanding.

 We also work hard, in our role as archive sector leader, to encourage collaboration between universities, academics and archival institutions.
-This has been through published guidance and research, the convening of the Higher Education Archives Programme, and our joint conference with RLUK, Discovering Collections, Discovering Communities.
+We have done this through convening the Higher Education Archives Programme, and through our joint conference with RLUK and Jisc, Discovering Collections, Discovering Communities.

 We welcome suggestions to collaborate with us on research.